brickadia-community/omegga/README.md

 ## Plugin File

-This is an example `plugin.json`, located inside of a plugin folder.
+This is an example `plugin.json`, located inside a plugin folder.
 The plugin file helps omegga know if the plugin is compatible with the current installation.
 Plugin files can be validated with the `omegga check` command.

 ```json
 {